 As they say, everything old is new again.
 And in this case, we’re talking old.
 Centuries old.
 Old enough to have witnessed everything from 18th century Louisiana to the heyday of Christian Slater.
 Once again, we turn our attention to Anne Rice’s Interview with the Vampire.
 The novel, first published in 1976, famously gave way to a cinematic adaptation in ’94.
 Now, the story will unfurl on the small screen.
 If you’ve had your ear to the ground, you’ve likely heard news here and there of Anne Rice’s ever-developing Vampire Chronicles TV series.
-Now, Deadline reports that AMC has greenlit a series adaptation of the original novel.
+And it is finally headed to our small screens this year.

 Mark Johnson, perhaps best known for his work on Breaking Bad, will produce the project.
 It’s also worth noting the producer’s connection to the screen’s original Lestat, Tom Cruise; Johnson won his only Best Picture Oscar to date for Cruise’s ’88 film Rain Man.
 Granted, that they haven’t worked together since doesn’t exactly bode well for an appearance by Cruise.
 (Still, the notion of Tom Cruise making his foray into TV acting is a kind of mesmerizing one, slant notwithstanding.)

 A later report from Variety broke the news that Alan Taylor would direct the series.
 Taylor is best known for helming episodes of Mad Men and Game of Thrones, as well as the Marvel movie Thor: The Dark World.
-Taylor also won an Emmy award for directing episodes of The Sopranos and will revisit the world of gangsters and gabbagool in the upcoming prequel film, The Many Saints of Newark.
+Taylor also won an Emmy award for directing episodes of The Sopranos and recently revisited the world of gangsters and gabbagool the prequel film, The Many Saints of Newark.